 “Enter His gates with thanksgiving, and His courts with praise.
 Give thanks to Him and praise His name.
 For the LORD is good and His love endures forever; His faithfulness continues through all generations.” —Psalm 100:4-5

-Fellow Patriots, sometimes the din of contentious media chatter and political rancor can drown out all that is good and right about our great nation.
+Fellow Patriots, too often the din of contentious media chatter and churn, and the political rancor, drowns out all that is good and right about our great nation.

-Pause with us this Thanksgiving to reflect upon how blessed we really are — blessed far beyond any measure of what we deserve.
+Please pause with us this Thanksgiving to reflect upon how blessed we really are — blessed far beyond any measure of what we deserve.
 We are grateful especially for simple blessings and mercies.

 To put our national Day of Thanksgiving into proper context is to express gratitude.
 In the words of George Washington from his First Thanksgiving Proclamation, “I do recommend and assign [this Thanksgiving Day] to be devoted by the People of these States to the service of that great and glorious Being, who is the beneficent Author of all the good that was, that is, or that will be.”